Pete Rose: Early years

 In an April 23, 1964, road contest against the Houston Colt .45's, Rose reached first base on an error in the top of the ninth inning of a scoreless game and scored on another error.
 The Colt .45s lost the game in the bottom of the ninth inning, and Ken Johnson became the first major league pitcher to lose a complete game no-hitter.

 Rose slumped late in the season and was benched; he finished with a .269 average.
-In order to improve his batting, Rose played in the Venezuelan Winter League with Leones del Caracas during the 1964–1965 offseason.
+To improve his batting, Rose played in the Venezuelan Winter League with Leones del Caracas during the 1964–1965 offseason.
 Rose came back to the Reds in 1965, leading the league in hits (209) and at-bats (670), and finishing sixth in NL MVP balloting.
-It was the first of his ten seasons with 200-plus hits, and his .312 batting average was the first of nine consecutive .300 seasons.
-He hit a career-high sixteen home runs in 1966, then switched positions from second base to right field the following year.
+It was the first of his 10 seasons with 200-plus hits, and his .312 batting average was the first of nine consecutive .300 seasons.
+He hit a career-high 16 home runs in 1966, then switched positions from second base to right field the following year.

 In 1968, Rose started the season with a 22-game hitting streak, missed three weeks (including the All-Star Game) with a broken thumb, then had a 19-game hitting streak late in the season.
 He had to finish the season 6-for-9 to beat out the Pirates' Matty Alou and win the first of two close NL batting-title races with a .335 average.
-He finished second to St. Louis Cardinals pitcher Bob Gibson for the NL MVP award, earning six first place votes.
+He finished second to St. Louis Cardinals pitcher Bob Gibson for the NL MVP award, earning six first-place votes.

-The following year, Rose set a career-high in batting (.348) and tied his career-best sixteen homers.
-As the Reds' leadoff man, he had 218 hits, walking 88 times and pacing the league in runs with 120.
-He hit 33 doubles and 11 triples, drove in 82 runs, slugged .512 (by far the highest mark of his long career), and had a .432 OBP (also a career best).
-Despite Pittsburgh's Roberto Clemente going 3-for-4 in the final game, Rose's 1-for-4 was good enough for the title; Rose finished .348; Clemente .345.
+The following year, Rose set a career-high in batting (.348) and tied his career-best 16 homers.
+As the Reds' leadoff man, he had 218 hits, walked 88 times, and paced the league in runs with 120.
+He hit 33 doubles and 11 triples, drove in 82 runs, slugged .512 (by far the highest mark of his long career), and had a .432 on-base percentage (also a career best).
+Despite Pittsburgh's Roberto Clemente going 3-for-4 in the final game, Rose's 1-for-4 was good enough for the title; Rose finished at .348; Clemente at .345.